 Double Zero – Lower East Side

-Franchia – Midtown
+Franchia – Midtown East

 Franchia is the more casual sister restaurant of Hangawi, and is great for lunches with friends if you’re in midtown.
 It has a long list of quality teas you can choose from, including “tealattas” in the spring and summer.
 As with at Hangawi, my go-to is usually the Avocado Stone Bowl, but sometimes I also order their Spring Rolls, which come with an amazing sauce.
-And if it’s warmer weather, I always get the Iced Green Tealatta which is so refreshing and comes with soy whipped cream on top!
+And if it’s warmer weather, I like to get the Iced Green Tealatta which is so refreshing and comes with soy whipped cream on top!

 Caravan of Dreams – East Village